Jordan-Finlay/stone_henge/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://code-institute-org.github.io/love-running-2.0/index.html>
+The live link can be found here - <https://jordan-finlay.github.io/stone_henge/>

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+I used a few different websites for information aswell as images of Stonehenge.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- Some of the text for the Home page was taken from Wikipedia.
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Some of the text was taken from an English heritage site - <https://www.english-heritage.org.uk/visit/places/stonehenge/history-and-stories/history/research/>
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media